Keyboard shortcuts

 Sum Types

 When constructing a value of a sum type, the compiler must still be able to determine the size of the constructors that are not used.
-This is illegal:
+The following is illegal:

 Modules

-When matching a module with a module type (see Modules), a non-lifted abstract type (i.e. one that is declared with type rather than type^) may not be implemented by a type abbreviation that contains any existential sizes.
-This is to ensure that if we have the following:
+When matching a module against a module type (see Modules), a non-lifted abstract type (one declared with type rather than type^) may not be implemented by a type abbreviation that contains any existential sizes.
+This ensures that, given:

 module m : { type t } = …

-Then we can construct an array of values of type m.t without worrying about constructing an irregular array.
+an array of values of type m.t can always be constructed without risking irregularity.

 Higher-order Functions